moss-l/bhs-js-testing/boolean-simplification.md

 hungry but I'm bored, I'm probably eating.

-In computers we call this kind of logic “Boolean logic”, after George Boole who discussed what he called “Boolean algebra” in his books *The Mathematical Analysis of Logic* and *An Investigation of the Laws of Thought* in the mid-1800s.
-In Javascript, in particular, we call the two values `true` and `false` Booleans and expressions that evaluate to those values, Boolean expressions.
+In computers we call this kind of logic “Boolean logic”, after George Boole who discussed it in a couple of books he wrote in the mid-1800s.
+In Javascript—and many other languages—we call the two values `true` and `false` Booleans and expressions that evaluate to those values, Boolean expressions.

 Several of the problems in the JS 1-10 problem set involve Boolean expressions.
 The very first, as you may recall, asks for a function,